What to Eat Before Bed to Lose Weight & Sleep Great

 String cheese is also rich in tryptophan.
 But to "empty the tryptophan tank", pair with whole-grain crackers for added fiber.

 Craving some crunchy?
 Rather than devouring a bag of chips, munch on popcorn for a similar crunch and mere 30 calories per cup.

 Importantly, though, pass on the added salt and butter.
 Offer flavor, if desired, with various spices, including ground cinnamon or taco seasonings.

-Similar to popcorn, almonds can also satisfy that crunchy or salty craving.
-But unlike popcorn, almonds supply valuable protein along with a significant quantity of magnesium, a mineral shown to relieve insomnia.
+Similar to popcorn, almonds can also satisfy that crunchy or salty night craving.
+But unlike popcorn, almonds supply valuable protein and are rich in magnesium, a mineral shown to relieve insomnia.
 Almonds are also rich in melatonin, a hormone that helps regulate sleep and wake cycles.

-And even despite their rich caloric supply, almonds may reduce abdominal fat and prevent the onset of cardiometabolic diseases.
-Research suggests an almond-enriched low-calorie diet (LCD) is effective in decreasing body weight.
-This is compared to those following a complex carbohydrate-enriched LCD.
+And even despite their high caloric value, almonds may reduce abdominal fat and prevent the onset of cardiometabolic diseases.
+Research suggests an almond-enriched low-calorie diet (LCD) is effective in decreasing body weight compared to those following a complex carbohydrate-enriched LCD.

 12. Cucumber Slices & Hummus